Cancer statistics in the UK

 New cases of cancer diagnosed each year

-Each year, around 393,000 people in the UK are diagnosed with cancer.
+More than 400,000 people are diagnosed with cancer each year in the UK.
 On average someone in the UK is diagnosed with cancer at least every 90 seconds.

 Nation | Every year | Every month | Every week | Every day |